Table of contents

 What is a Skills Gap Analysis?

 A skills gap study evaluates the disparity between the skill sets that are currently in use and those that are desired.
-Individual employees or the workforce as a whole may be affected by this.

 According to a company’s unique characteristics and the responsibilities necessary for success, there is a wide range of skills gaps.